If you’re running a busy kitchen, silicone baking mats can be a great resource.

 A best practice for cleaning silicone baking mats is to use baking soda and vinegar and hand-wash them.
 Hand-washing can potentially help silicone baking mats last longer, but some chefs use the dishwasher to clean their baking mats.

 When you’re looking for the kitchen equipment and gear that is going to help you to shine in the business world, Chefs’ Toys can help.
 Our staff have actual experience in fast-paced restaurant kitchens, where the real work goes on!
 We’re chefs with a purpose: to help others figure out all of those handy tips and techniques that can bring your food service business to the next level.
-Browse our catalog to find the kitchen items you’re looking for.
+Browse our catalog to find the baking supplies you’re looking for.